Sunny USENET Review

-SunnyUsenet currently has approximately 2000 days of binary retention.
-That’s close, but not quite up to the level of our best providers.
+SunnyUsenet currently has approximately 4100 days of binary retention.
+That’s close, but not quite up to the level of our best usenet providers.

-SunnyUsenet has a wide range of plans, which vary according to the speed you’re allowed.
+SunnyUsenet has a simple range of plans, which vary according to the speed you’re allowed.
 The number of connections provided varies by plan, as well.
 You can subscribe to an annual service to get about 20% of savings per month.

 Free Trial info

 Any SunnyUsenet plan comes with a seven-day free trial.
 Cancel before the end of the trial period to avoid being billed if you’re not happy with the service.

 SunnyUsenet doesn’t have any coupons right now, but check back because we share when we get coupons.

 SunnyUsenet delivered the advertised speeds in testing.
 Most USENET service providers have no problem doing so.

 SunnyUsenet allots different numbers of connections for different subscription from 30 to 40 connections.
 You can see on the table above the number of connections for each subscription option.

 Server: news.sunnyusenet.com Unencrypted Port: 119 Encrypted (SSL) Port: 443, 563